 At Doncaster Children’s Services Trust, the protection of your personal data is very important to us.

-We’re committed to respecting and protecting your privacy by complying with UK Data Protection Law and the forthcoming General Data Protection Regulation (GDPR), which comes in on the 25 May 2018.
+We’re committed to respecting and protecting your privacy by complying with UK Data Protection Law and the General Data Protection Regulation (GDPR), which came into force on the 25 May 2018.

 - What is GDPR?